meteor/redis-livedata/README.md

 Right now only commands related to keys and strings are supported (but not binary operations).
 Sets, hashes, ordered sets and other are not currently supported.

+Flushall does not currently work, because Redis doesn't send a keyspace notification.

 # License